Alumni & Foundation

-A lot of heads were turning in July when Central Community College announced it had received $100,000 from Metallica’s All Within My Hands (AWMH) Foundation.
-No, that is not a misprint-it is Metallica.
+A lot of heads were turning in July 2021 when Central Community College announced it had received $100,000 from Metallica’s All Within My Hands (AWMH) Foundation.
+No, that is not a misprint, it’s Metallica.
 In partnership with the American Association of Community Colleges, AWMH is funding the Metallica Scholars Initiative to “transform the future of students in the community.”

-Even though it’s been only a few months since the scholarship was announced, the lives of many CCC criminal justice students who are Metallica Scholars have already been transformed.
-Meet two of them: Nicole Holder and Tanner Broich.
+Since the scholarship was announced, the lives of many CCC criminal justice students, who are Metallica Scholars, have been transformed.
+Meet two of them, Nicole Holder and Tanner Broich.